+2. Why should we hire you?

-You should take an extra care in preparing for this common interview question.
+You should take extra care in preparing your answer for “Why should we hire you?“.
 You have to carefully research the company or the department you’re applying for, anticipate their goals for the future and try to convey how your skills can help them achieve these goals.
 The real meaning behind this question is: If we hire you, what benefit would you bring to the company?
 In your answer, you should deliver a clear message to the recruiter: that you’d fit well into the team and the work environment, that you’re better than the rest of the candidates and that you deliver outstanding results.
 This is quite an easy one but it’s one of the most common interview questions on this list.

 3. Can you tell me a little more about yourself?